kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 <!-- TODO: add Github link -->

 ## Final Thoughts
 Uninitialized memory is a seemingly innocent bug that can lead to dangerous security vulnerabilities.
 It is especially common in system programming languages such as C/C++ and assembly, all of which are commonly used in writing kernel code.
 Relying on uninitialized memory has led to the [Debian/OpenSSL Fiasco](https://research.swtch.com/openssl) which has silently generated several insecure OpenSSL keys that may still be present in critical systems today.
-The moral of this privilege escalation exploit is to never _ever_ leave allocated memory uninitialized.
+The moral of this privilege escalation exploit?
+Initialize memory (Ex. zeroing it) immediately after allocating it.
+Don't rely on untrusted users or programs to do it for you.